 A: As a dietary supplement, take 1-2 serving(s) (1-2 Scoop(s)) of Kodiak 3Whey with 8-16 oz of cold water or beverage of your choice per scoop.
 For optimal ﬂavor & a smoothie consistency, blend with ice.

 Q: When is the best time to take 3Whey Protein?

 A: We suggest consuming one serving immediately post workout when your body is in need of critical nutrients to maximize muscle protein synthesis; which ultimately leads to muscular growth and recovery.
-It can also be consumed between meals to meet daily protein requirements.
+It can also be consumed between meals or as a low-calorie meal replacement to meet daily protein requirements.

 Q: Is consuming too much protein bad for your kidneys?